 “Transition” was originally promoted by the energy companies, not as a real plan but as a means of delaying any significant change.
 This conference will be an opportunity to understand the modern world and the true nature of the challenges that lie ahead.

-This discussion will be moderated in French and English by Alice Pirlot, Assistant Professor of International Law.
-Participants with a passive understanding of French are encouraged to attend as the author also speaks English.
+This discussion was moderated in French and English by Alice Pirlot, Assistant Professor of International Law.